For information on Central African Republic Food Suppliers, Accommodation and Other Markets contact details, please see the following link:

 There are also suppliers of sorghum, rice, beans in the west part of the country.
 Those suppliers are registered as cooperatives, federations and associations.

 Additional Operational Support

-Considering the relatively poor economic context, it is impossible to carry out large (local) purchases of non-food items in the Central African Republic.
-An alternative solution is to purchase NFI from Cameroon.
+Considering relatively poor economic context, it is impossible to carry out large (local) purchases of non-food items in the Central African Republic.
+An alternative solution is to purchase NFIs from Cameroon.